LucasBehrendt/gamers-ground/README.md

 - Razer blade laptop

 After careful consideration, and extensive research through both manual google searches and the site [WordTracker](https://www.wordtracker.com/), the list was narrowed down and divided in to short-tail and long-tail keywords.
 Many of the written down keywords were either too popular and competition-heavy, or not authoritative and relevant to the content of the site.
-These have not been used consciously for SEO reasons, but will still be present on the site in generic text / content.
+These have not been used consciously for SEO reasons but might still be present on the site in generic text / content.

 The chosen keywords: